sergeymoryakov/sergeymoryakov/README.md

-# Hi there! 👋 I'm Sergey, a Dreamer of Skies and Codes.
+# Hi there! 👋 I'm Sergey, Where Sky Meets Code.

 ## About Me

-🚀 Once a young dreamer fascinated by the mysteries of the skies and the magic of coding, I embarked on an incredible journey in the aviation world.
-For over two decades, I soared in the realms of commercial aviation, embracing roles from an airline technician to a sales leader.
-Now, reigniting my early passion for coding, I'm charting a new course in the world of web development.
-While the destination is yet unknown, I invite you to join me on this exciting journey.
-Let's explore the limitless possibilities together!
+🚀 I've always been curious about flying and coding.
+After almost 30 years in aviation, from fixing planes to leading sales teams, I'm now excited to focus on coding again.
+I'm starting a new adventure in software development and I'd love for you to join me.
+Let's discover what we can do together!

-🌍 Based in Helsinki, Finland, I blend my rich aviation experience with my newfound enthusiasm for technology, aiming to fuse these two worlds creatively.
+🌍 Living in Helsinki, Finland, I'm combining my knowledge of aviation with my love for technology.

 ## What I'm Currently Doing

-🌱 I'm currently diving deep into the ocean of web development.
-My toolkit is ever-expanding, with a focus on web technologies like React.js and TypeScript.
-Through Harvard's CS50 courses and an intensive Front-End Development Bootcamp, I'm constantly learning, growing, and embracing the thrill of innovation.
+🌱 I'm diving into web development now.
+My main tools are JavaScript, React.js and TypeScript.
+I'm learning a lot through Harvard's CS50 courses and a Front-End Development Bootcamp.
+Every day, I'm getting better and enjoying this new challenge.

 ## Seeking New Opportunities

-🚀 Eager to bring a unique blend of aviation insights and web development skills, I'm searching for a web developer role.
-I aim to contribute innovative solutions and engaging user experiences by integrating my industry knowledge with my technical skills.
-My enthusiasm for teamwork and exploring new frontiers positions me perfectly for teams that value vision and creativity.
+🚀 I'm looking for a role as a web developer where I can mix my aviation background with my coding skills.
+I want to create new things and make user experiences that stand out.
+I'm ready to work with a team that's forward-thinking and innovative.

 ## Let's Connect

-📧 Feel free to reach out to me for collaboration and project discussions.
+📧 You can contact me for any project ideas or collaborations.
+Let's talk about how we can work together.

 ## Skills at a Glance

 ### Proficiency:

 - HTML, CSS, JavaScript, TypeScript
 - React.JS
 - REST API Integration
 - Firebase Back-end Services

 ### Development Tools:

 - Figma
 - Bootstrap
 - Parcel, Vite
 - Git, GitHub
 - Visual Studio Code

 ### Academic Background:

 - Assembly, Fortran
 - C, Python
 - Flask, Django
 - OpenAI API
 - SQLite, Colab